 Thyroid problems leave you feeling tired and unmotivated.

-Conventional treatment is typically either synthetic T4 medication for an underactive thyroid, or radiation and/or drugs followed by synthetic T4 medication for overactive.
-Some more progressive and better informed doctors opt for using Armour thyroid or Naturethroid, which are both derived from dessicated pig thyroid, and provide both T3 and T4 (and other thyroid homones), although not always in the right proportion.
+Conventional treatment is typically either synthetic T4 medication for an under-active thyroid, or radiation and/or drugs followed by synthetic T4 medication for overactive.
+Some more progressive and better informed doctors opt for using Armour thyroid or Naturethroid, which are both derived from desiccated pig thyroid, and provide both T3 and T4 (and other thyroid hormones), although not always in the right proportion.
 A few doctors will prescribe Cytomel, synthetic T3, in addition to T4.
 Adding T3 helps with people who have problems converting T4 to T3, especially if they test and tweak the amounts of each.

 What the conventional approaches to thyroid care miss is the magnitude of the potential underlying causes of thyroid dysfunction, and, in doing so, fail to achieve long term success.